-The plan: Don’t be tempted to go at your dry, dead, skin with a harsh face scrub.
+The plan: Don’t be tempted to go at your dry, dead skin with a harsh face scrub.
 “Tread gently, since your skin will be sensitive right now.
-This is the time to add a hyaluronic acid serum into your regime,” says Dr Loong.
-Make sure your bathroom cabinet is stocked with hydrating sheet masks too.
+This is the time to add a hyaluronic acid serum into your regimen,” Loong says.
+Make sure your bathroom cabinet is stocked with hydrating sheet masks, too.

 The plan: You want your skin to look dewy, not shiny, right?
 Keep a face powder in your clutch at this time of the month.
 Avoid any laser treatments now, as your chances of developing dark spots are high.
 And, if your moisturiser doesn’t have SPF protection, make sure you layer up before applying your foundation; aim for factor 30+.

-Your skin now: Your body is gearing up for its period and the hormones progesterone and testosterone are on the rise.
+Your skin now: Your body is gearing up for your period, and the hormones progesterone and testosterone are on the rise.
 Testosterone causes more sebum to be produced, “Before and during menstruation, testosterone is higher than the female hormones,” explains gynaecologist Elizabeth Gutrecht Lyster, MD.
-Progesterone causes skin to swell, which reduces pore size—for some women this means skin looks flawless and dewy, for others it makes it a breeding ground for p.acnes bacteria (the bacteria responsible for spots).
+Progesterone causes the skin to swell, which reduces pore size—for some women this means skin looks flawless and dewy, for others it makes it a breeding ground for the bacteria responsible for spots.

 The plan: Use beauty to beat the blues.
-Keep your bathroom cabinet stocked up with scented bath oils, and try to book in for an indulgent beauty treatment whether it’s a pedicure, de-stress massage, or soothing, calming facial.
+Keep your bathroom cabinet stocked up with scented bath oils, and try to book in for an indulgent beauty treatment whether it’s a pedicure, a de-stressing massage or a soothing, calming facial.